afonsoguerra/tutorial/README.md

 # How to run it

-## First, you need to connect to the cluster.
+## First, you need to connect to the CS cluster

 Options:
 - Putty (for Windows)